-They allow therapists to get a great grip for controlled strokes and deep tissue work.
-At the same time, this lubricant offer the glide of oil, making it an excellent choice for a full body massage.
+Creams allow therapists to get a great grip for controlled strokes and deep tissue work.
+At the same time, they offer the glide of oil, so are an excellent choice for a full body massage.
 Creams are also a popular choice when you are looking at moisturizing and deep nourishment for the skin.

-What’s more?
 Massage creams can also be used on their own or blended with a variety of essential oils.
-Pick your favourites – lavender, peppermint, etc., for a luxurious aromatherapy experience.
-A point to remember, creams do not pump.
-Always use a disposable stick to apply them.
+Pick your favourites — lavender, peppermint, etc, — for a luxurious aromatherapy experience.
+A point to remember is that creams do not pump.
+Always use Tongue Depressors to apply cream.

 Massage Oils - Rich, Oily, Aromatic with Health Benefits

-Let’s talk about the holy grail of massage therapy – the good old massage oils.
-They are a must have for all massage therapists.
+Oils are a must-have supply for all massage therapists.
 Not only do oils help you provide amazing massages, they make the patient’s experience more pleasant as well.

 The right oil lubricates skin enough to allow for proper amount of friction and pressure.
 Oils can also be skin-nourishing and hydrating.

 Massage oil also has several health benefits.
 Apart from a stress reliever, oils also help to reduce pain, muscle soreness and tension.
 They are also known to provide relief from anxiety, headaches, lower back pain and other aches and discomforts.